 One of the most common questions pertaining to strawberry plants is, “Can you keep strawberries in a strawberry jar over winter?”.
 The answer is no, not unless you plan on keeping them indoors, well away from any freezing temperatures.
 For instance, you can move pots to an unheated garage for winterizing potted strawberry plants until the return of spring; however, more often than not they are put in the ground instead.

 While normally these plants are quite hardy, especially those planted in the ground, keeping them in strawberry pots (or jars) outdoors over winter is not recommended.
 Most strawberry jars are made of clay or terra cotta.
 These are not suitable for winter weather as they absorb moisture easily which leads to freezing and makes them more prone to cracking and breaking.
 This is detrimental to the plants.

 Plastic pots, on the other hand, withstand the elements better, especially when sunken into the ground.
-For this reason, strawberry plants are usually removed from their clay containers, after the first initial frost, and repotted into plastic ones that are at least six inches deep.
-These are then placed in the ground about 5 ½ inches, leaving the rim sticking up from the soil rather than flush with it.
-Cover the plants with about three to four inches of straw mulch.
+For this reason, strawberry plants are usually removed from their clay containers after the first initial frost and repotted into plastic ones that are at least 6 inches (15 cm.) deep.
+These are then placed in the ground about 5 ½ inches (14 cm.), leaving the rim sticking up from the soil rather than flush with it.
+Cover the plants with about 3 to 4 inches (7.5-10 cm.) of straw mulch.
 Remove the mulch once the plants show signs of growth in spring.

 Winterizing Strawberries in Outdoor Beds

 Mulch is all you need for winterizing strawberries in beds.
 The timing for this depends on your location but usually takes place after the first frost in your area.
 Generally, straw mulch is preferable, though hay or grass can also be used.
 However, these types of mulch usually contain weed seeds.